-When we sailed by the south coast of Grenada towards St. Pierre on our last hours of the Atlantic crossing, we were intrigued by its beauty.
+When we sailed by the south coast of Grenada towards St. George on our last hours of the Atlantic crossing, we were intrigued by its beauty.
 It has long bays with land reaching into the ocean like shallow fjords.
 We decided to stop over for a night before sailing north towards the Grenadines.

 It was good that we sailed towards the east ‘Atlantic side’ of the island first.
 We were greeted by enormous waves, strong wind, current and difficult navigable grounds with many shallow patches of reef.
 Why is that good?
 We now knew that we prefer to navigate along the Caribbean west side of the islands!